Find Trade Colleges

 Most Popular South Carolina Trade Schools for a Bachelor's in Engineering Technologies

 Our analysis found Clemson University to be the most popular school for engineering technologies students who want to pursue a bachelor’s degree in South Carolina.
-Clemson is a very large public school located in the large suburb of Clemson.
+Clemson is a fairly large public school located in the large suburb of Clemson.

 Of the 137 students majoring in engineering tech at Clemson, 77% are male and 23% are female.

 You’ll be in good company if you decide to attend South Carolina State University.
 It ranked #2 on our 2023 Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in South Carolina list.
-Located in the town of Orangeburg, South Carolina State University is a public college with a small student population.
+Located in the distant town of Orangeburg, South Carolina State University is a public school with a small student population.

 About 18% of the students majoring in engineering tech at the school are women while 82% are male.

 The in-demand bachelor’s degree programs at University of South Carolina - Upstate helped the school earn the #3 place on this year’s ranking of the most popular engineering technologies schools in South Carolina.
-Located in the suburb of Spartanburg, USC Upstate is a public school with a small student population.
+Located in the medium-sized suburb of Spartanburg, USC Upstate is a public school with a small student population.

 Women make up 7% of the engineering tech majors at the school.